feathersjs/feathers/docs/guides/migrating.md

 - Since all modern browsers now support built-in [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), the Angular and jQuery REST clients have been removed as well.
 - The `@feathersjs/client` package now only comes with a full (`dist/feathers.js`) and core (`dist/core.js`) browser build.
 Using Feathers [with a module loader](../api/client.md#module-loaders) is recommended for all other use cases.

-### Removed primus transport
+### Removed Primus Transport

 Due to low usage `@feathersjs/primus` and `@feathers/primus-client` have been removed from Feathers core.

-### Legacy socket format and timeouts
+### Changes to WebSockets

+#### Legacy Socket Format

-- The legacy `servicename::method` socket message format has been deprecated in Feathers 3 and has now been removed.
+The legacy `servicename::method` socket message format has been deprecated since Feathers 3 and has now been removed.
 Use a v3 or later [Feathers client](../api/client.md) or the [current Socket.io direct connection API](../api/client/socketio.md).

+#### Timeouts

-- The `timeout` setting for socket services has been removed.
+The `timeout` setting for socket services has been removed.
 It was mainly intended as a fallback for the old message format and interfered with the underlying timeout and retry mechanism provided by the websocket libraries themselves.

 ### NotFound for `app.service`